Filters

 The skin appearance of rosacea

 Rosacea is a chronic skin inflammation that primarily manifests as persistent redness and visible blood vessels in the nose and cheek area.
 Initially, only temporary reddish patches, called "flushes," often appear.
-However, these can intensify over time and become permanently visible.
+However, these can intensify over time and remain permanently visible.
 In advanced stages, papules (small red nodules), pustules (pus-filled blisters), or thickening of the skin may form, which can further impair the skin's appearance.

 Difference between couperose and rosacea